***CHECK AGAINST DELIVERY***

 Australia is confronting changes in the balance of economic and strategic power, economic and social inequality, rising nationalism and challenges to the liberal rules-based order that are reshaping our world.

 Even before the pandemic, the pace of poverty alleviation had been slowing, geopolitical tensions had been rising and international cooperation was coming under strain.

 And we now face a global pandemic which has hit the world’s most vulnerable people hardest – and which risks creating economic scarring that will hinder development for years to come.

-According to the World Bank’s most recent estimates, COVID has seen the number of people living in extreme poverty rise to 732 million in 2020 – the number of people struggling to survive on less than $US1.90 a day is now 30 times the population of Australia.
+According to the World Bank’s, COVID has seen the number of people living in extreme poverty rise to 732 million in 2020 – the number of people struggling to survive on less than $US1.90 a day is now 30 times the population of Australia.

 That’s an increase of 77 million compared to 2019.

 And it’s 97 million higher than projections for 2020 without the COVID downturn.

 2020 was the first year in the last two decades to see an increase in the level of extreme poverty.

 The impact of COVID on hunger has been stark.

 According to the Food and Agricultural Organization, the number of people facing hunger during rose to 768 million in 2020 – an increase of 118 million compared to 2019 and the highest level of global hunger since 2005.